Sarthak-code360/gRPC_ChatServer/README.md

 # Start the gRPC server
 yarn start

-# Runs out the client
+# Runs out the client with name
 yarn client
 ```